 Space*C Coreana Cosmetics Museum – learn everything about the traditional Korean cosmetics culture.
 K-beauty goes way back in time, and women have always used the power of nature to keep their beauty and youth for longer.

-Museum Kimchikan – for kimchi lovers and not only, come here to learn about the different types of kimchi and how they are made.
-You can also take part in experiences, learn how to make kimchi, and get to try it at the end.
+Museum Kimchikan – for kimchi lovers, and not only, come here to learn about the different types of kimchi and how they are made.
+You can also take part in experiences, learn how to make kimchi and get to try it at the end.

 Explore some of the best cafes in Seoul